AdaCore/spark2014/docs/lrm/source/the-standard-library.rst

 consistent actual parameters.

 .. todo:: Provide suitable preconditions on library subprograms using
-          raise expressions for compatibility with Ada 2012.
+          raise expressions for compatibility with Ada.
 Post release 1.

 .. todo:: Provide detail on Standard Libraries.
           To be completed in a post-Release 1 version of this document.
 This targeting applies